Survivor Series (2021): Preliminary matches

-The actual pay-per-view opened with Raw Women's Champion Becky Lynch taking on SmackDown Women's Champion Charlotte Flair.
+The actual event opened with Raw Women's Champion Becky Lynch taking on SmackDown Women's Champion Charlotte Flair.
 The two started the match by slapping and hair pulling.
 Flair attempted the Top Rope Moonsault, but Lynch shoved her off the top rope to the floor.
 Lynch applied the Dis-Arm-Her, but Flair countered with a Powerbomb.
 Lynch performed a leg drop to the back of Flair's neck while she was caught up in the ropes.
 Lynch attempted her own version of Flair's figure-four leglock, but Flair reversed the pressure until Lynch made it to the ropes.
 Flair performed a Queen's Boot for a nearfall.
 Lynch performed an Inverted DDT and a Manhandle Slam, but Flair put her foot on the bottom rope to void the pin.
 Flair performed a Top Rope Moonsault on Lynch outside the ring.
 Back inside, Flair did a roll-up pin, but the referee caught her holding onto the ropes for leverage.
-Lynch then reversed the pin and used the ropes herself as leverage to win the match, giving Raw its first match of the night.
+Lynch then reversed the pin and used the ropes herself as leverage to win the match, giving Raw its first point of the night, tying the brands at 1–1.

-Next was the men's Survivor Series elimination match where Team Raw (Seth Rollins, Finn Bálor, Kevin Owens, Bobby Lashley, and Austin Theory) took on Team SmackDown (Drew McIntyre, Jeff Hardy, King Woods, Sheamus, and Happy Corbin).
+Next was the men's Survivor Series match where Team Raw (Seth Rollins, Finn Bálor, Kevin Owens, Bobby Lashley, and Austin Theory) took on Team SmackDown (Drew McIntyre, Jeff Hardy, King Woods, Sheamus, and Happy Corbin).
 At the start, Owens walked out on his team and got eliminated by countout.
 Corbin was eliminated by Bálor following a Coup de Grâce.
 Woods was eliminated by Lashley as he passed out in the Hurt Lock.
 Lashley and McIntyre fought outside the ring and both were eliminated by countout.
 Bálor was eliminated by Sheamus after a Brogue Kick.
 Sheamus was eliminated by Theory with a roll-up.
 Sheamus attacked Hardy before leaving, but Hardy eliminated Theory after a Swanton Bomb.
-Hardy performed a Twist of Fate on Rollins, but Rollins got the knees up to block the Swanton Bomb and performed The Stomp on Hardy to win the match as the sole survivor for Team Raw, thus putting the score at 2-1 for Raw.
+Hardy performed a Twist of Fate on Rollins, but Rollins got the knees up to block the Swanton Bomb and performed The Stomp on Hardy to win the match as the sole survivor for Team Raw, thus putting the score at 2–1 for Raw.

 In a backstage segment, Roman Reigns met with Mr. McMahon in the latter's office.
-There, McMahon showed Reigns the golden egg that he said was given to him by Reigns' cousin, The Rock, and that it was worth $100 million as it was the real egg and not a prop used in Red Notice.
+There, McMahon showed Reigns the golden egg that he said was given to him by Reigns's cousin, The Rock, and that it was worth $100 million as it was the real egg and not a prop used in Red Notice.